 The trail at the Masungi Georeserve is a pretty easy one and are clearly marked.
 It’s a beautiful reserve to visit with cool rope courses that will ease the redundancy of walking.
 There are several gorgeous viewing areas in the trail that will leave you breathless.

-You may check out our entire trail experience at the Masungi Georserve on this post where I highlighted some travel tips, points of interests and basic yet useful information about the georeserve and how you can book your trip!
+Our trail experience at the Masungi Georserve is where I highlighted some travel tips, points of interests and basic yet useful information about the georeserve and how you can book your trip!

 The entire trail lasted for about 4 hours (you can easily complete the trail in less than 4 hours if you walk fast enough).
 However, Masungi Georeserve is beautiful and you will not be able o enjoy it if you rush.